anupshinde04/Vaccine-Receiver-Prediction-Model/README.md

 Each model gave ROC AUC score in range 0.84 ± 0.03

-The test prediction(submission_format.csv) mentioned in this repository is of random forest model which gave maximum ROC AUC score.
+The test prediction(submission_format.csv) mentioned in this repository is of random forest model which gave the best ROC AUC score.